Shop Through Chase guide

 Which stores are on Shop Through Chase?

-The Shop Through Chase store list contains over 200 retailers, mainly in these categories:
+Shop Through Chase merchants and offers change frequently, but the store list contains over 200 retailers, mainly in these categories:

-- Home improvement, like Home Dept and Lowe’s.
+- Home improvement (like Home Depot and Lowe’s)

 Practical-minded shoppers trying to earn bonus rewards on everyday essentials might have a harder time.
-Apparel and similar online shopping deals generally outnumber these offers, but every now and then you’ll see bonus point offers from retailers along the lines of Walmart and Restaurant.com.
+Apparel and similar online shopping deals generally outnumber these types of offers, but every now and then you’ll see bonus points offers from retailers like Walmart or CVS.

 Shop Through Chase vs. Chase Offers